StackVista/stackstate-docs/setup/otel/languages/node.js.md

 There is detailed documentation for this on the [Open Telemetry Javascript SDK doc pages](https://opentelemetry.io/docs/languages/js/instrumentation/).

-Make sure you use the the OTLP exporter and to configure the exporter endpoint correctly from the code.
+Make sure you use the OTLP exporter and configure the exporter endpoint correctly from the code.
 See also the [Open Telemetry documentation](https://opentelemetry.io/docs/languages/js/exporters/#usage-with-nodejs).
 Assuming you set up the exporter as [documented](../collector.md) the endpoint that needs to be configured is `http://opentelemetry-collector.open-telemetry.svc.cluster.local:4317`, using gRPC.
 See also [gRPC vs HTTP](./sdk-exporter-config.md#grpc-vs-http) in case gRPC is problematic.